g105b/h4b/data/content/Skippers.md

 ![Male Large Skipper](/asset/photo/Male%20Large%20Skipper.jpg) ![Female Large Skipper](/asset/photo/female%20Large%20Skipper.jpg)

 Not found in gatherings like the other two Skippers, these being more singular and the males being highly territorial.
-They are a joy to watch as they perch atop a favourite vantage point such as a tall flower, and lurch at anything that passes through their territory, at amazing speed which makes them very difficult to follow, especially if they encounter another male!
+They are a joy to watch as they perch atop a favourite vantage point such as a tall flower, and lurch at anything that passes through their territory at amazing speed which makes them very difficult to follow, especially if they encounter another male!
 However, they always return to the same spot.

 ![Skipper pose](/asset/photo/Skipper%20pose.jpg)

-CURRENT STATUS: Breeds on site - recent years have been very poor for this Skipper, we are not really sure why.
+CURRENT STATUS: breeds on site - recent years have been very poor for this Skipper, we are not really sure why.

-LARVAL FOODPLANT: Cock's-foot and other grasses.
+LARVAL FOODPLANT: cock's-foot and other grasses.

-FAVOURED NECTAR PLANTS: Marjoram, bird's-foot trefoil; purple loosestrife; red valerian; lavender; ragged Robin; crosswort.
+FAVOURED NECTAR PLANTS: marjoram, bird's-foot trefoil; purple loosestrife; red valerian; lavender; ragged Robin; crosswort.

 WHEN SEEN: mid June to late July.